Scottsdale District Office

 *For agency related matters please call to make an appointment.

 Washington, DC Office

 2059 Rayburn HOB

 Washington, D.C.
 20515

 Fax: (202) 225-0096

-Representative David Schweikert is accepting applications for full and part time congressional interns for Spring 2018 in his Arizona and D.C. offices.
+Representative David Schweikert is accepting applications for full and part time congressional interns for Summer 2018 in his Arizona and D.C. offices.
 Candidates should be motivated, detail-oriented, multi-tasking, and service-oriented students looking to learn more about the civic responsibilities of a congressional office.
-Interested applicant should submit their applications by November 30th, 2017.
+Interested applicant should submit their applications by April 1st, 2018.

 One of the most important things I do as a Representative in Congress is help constituents deal with federal agencies.
 Although I cannot override the decisions made by a federal agency, I can intervene on a person's behalf to answer questions, find solutions or just cut through the red tape.

 Below you will find a list of some of the agencies our office can assist you with.
 You are encouraged to contact our District Office at (480) 946-2411 in order to have your concerns reviewed.

 You may be asked to submit a brief summary of your case and complete a Privacy Release Form to comply with the Privacy Act Law before an inquiry can be made to the agency.